msdeep14/SnapLook/README.md

 ## Execution

 After completing the setup, enter a string for example `#hashtag` to get the images, initial hashtag is set to `#katrinakaif`

+You can get all the images you searched by using hashtag keyword as `#msdeep14`